yramon/edc/README.md

 # Linear EDC

 There is also a model-specific implementation of the algorithm for linear models: edc_linear.py.
 This version is more efficient than the model-agnostic implementation, however, is less flexible in use.

+# Licence

+The EDC explainer is patented in US US9836455B2.